 To view our Design Technology curriculum click here.

+Whilst the importance of geographical knowledge is recognised, we aim to enable children to become lifelong geographers who have the skills and attitudes to continue to appreciate the world around them.
 Our school community is made up of children from a wide range of backgrounds and this is reflected and celebrated in the learning we do.

 To view our Geography curriculum click here.

 Updated February 2021

 Studying history gives pupils the opportunity to develop an understanding of why the world and its people are the way they are today.
 Children are encouraged to ask questions as they explore the diversity of human experience, past lives and societies.

 The aim is that by the end of their primary education, children will have a chronological overview of British history from Stone Age to present day and are able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this they look at some aspects of world history.
 The children will explore the ancient civilisations of Egypt and Rome developing their understanding of trends over time and across other civilisations.